rexhip/rexhip/README.md

            mb := #mb); // same udt as above
 ```

-The library will take care of executing the queries one by one, no need of a state machine.
-If a timeout occur, the library is smart enough to skip other quires with the same device address.
-For debugging the library has logging to help out.
-Download the software from github to get started.
-You can of course use LAD or FBD instead.
-For S7-1200: firmware version >= 4.1.3
+Key features.
+ - Take care of executing the queries one by one.
+ - Logging capabilities for development and debugging.
+ - Avoid global states, to make reusable code.
+ - Clean and readable user API.
+ - Good timeout handling to avoiding delay on the bus for other queries.

+Requirements:
+ - TIA-portal: v13, sp1, upd8 (or greater)
+ - S7-1200: firmware version >= 4.1.3

 ```
 The software is not affiliated with Siemens AG